 Just as the 1950s was an era of dominance and the 1970s was the same, so too is the middle of the 1980s worthy of a shout.
 See You Then became the fourth horse to win the Champion Hurdle on three occasions, picking up back-to-back wins in 1985, 1986 and 1987.
 It wasn’t until the end of the 1990s that another horse would become a treble winner.
 Istabraq won it in 1998, 1999 and 2000 and may well have made history by winning it in 2001 had the outbreak of foot-and-mouth disease not caused the Festival to be abandoned.
 He did attempt to run in 2002 but wasn’t in a good shape and failed to complete the race.

 It’s only fair to point out that it isn’t all down to the horses for why they win any given race.
 Tim Molony won the Champion Hurdle for four years in a row, firstly on Hatton’s Grace in 1951 then on the back of Sir Ken for all three of his wins.
 Similarly Nicky Henderson deserves a shout.
-He has trained eight different winners, including See You Then for the hat-trick in the 1980s.
+He has trained nine different winners, including See You Then for the hat-trick in the 1980s.
 J. P. McManus is the most successful owner of horses at the Champion Hurdle, again picking up a hat-trick with Istabraq in 1998, 1999 and 2000 as well as four in a row from 2017-2020 as part of 9 victories.

 It is also worth paying attention to Honeysuckle, the Henry de Bromhead trained 2021 and 2022 winner.
 That is as much for the horse as well as the fact it was ridden by Rachael Blackmore, who became the first woman jockey to win the race in its history since 1927.
 The elite Irish jockey had already ridden three previous winners at Cheltenham but became the first woman to win a Championship race.
 The fact she then backed this up with back-to-back wins in 2022 solidified her and Honeysuckle’s place in history.

 CBO Rating 10/10